NotokDay/ICSD/Game Of Thrones/Machines/Callobes/Walkthrough.md

 # Callobes

+This machine is taken from [Vulnhub](https://www.vulnhub.com/entry/election-1,503/) to support the idea of open source!
+We intend to continue sharing our projects as open source in the future.

+There are several ways to exploit the machine, and we are currently sharing one method.
+You are encouraged to explore and discover other paths independently.

 ## High Level Overview
 "Callobes" is a Linux-based easy Capture The Flag (CTF) machine that presents an engaging and challenging cybersecurity scenario.
 Here's a brief overview:
 This machine features both a web server and an SSH server.
 The web server has Path Traversal vulnerability hiding a crucial piece of information, specifically credentials, within a file.